With over one million sports injuries occurring each year, this article will be essential if you plan to be actively participating in sports.

 Treatment of Sporting Injuries

-Effective treatment and recovery from sporting injuries begins at home.
+Effective treatment and recovery from sporting injuries begin at home.
 This treatment can be summarised as the PRICE formula.
 This involves protection, rest, ice, compression and elevation.

 Physiotherapy can help in the rehabilitation process for the injured muscle.
 Physiotherapy can also incorporate exercises to improve strength and flexibility.
 This professional assistance may be important in order to return to the sport.
 Physiotherapists can develop extensive rehab programs and provide expert assessment of muscle condition.